Contributed by: Mak Wilson - Puppeteer/CGI Animation Director With Jim Henson'S Ceature Shop

 Another major behind-the-scenes player in Labyrinth was juggler Michael Moschen.
 Moschen worked as the hands of Jareth in all those crystal ball scenes.

-Contributed by: J.R.
+Thanks to J.R.
 Weber

 The set for Goblin City included the biggest panoramic back-cloth ever made up to that time.